philgyford/django-hines/README.md

 ## Media files

-Whether using Vagrant or Heroku, we need an S3 bucket to store Media files in (Static files are served using Whitenoise).
+Whether in local dev or Heroku, we need an S3 bucket to store Media files in (Static files are served using Whitenoise).

 1. Go to the IAM service, Users, and 'Add User'.